Thursday, May 19, 2011

 I'm still allowed some say;

-Compatibilist Nature gives
+Compatibilist Nature leaves

 Thus Emerson and Nietzsche urged